 Because camping usually involves building a campfire, fears associated with accidentally starting fires or falling into a fire may be helped.

-This is not the same as a person who is compelled to start large fires.
+This is not the same as a person compelled to start large fires.
 Pyromania is a problem associated with the inability to control impulses.
 It is a serious problem and requires professional intervention.
-There have been studies connecting a lack of family bonding or being abused or abandoned, with pyromania.
+Studies have connected a lack of family bonding or being abused or abandoned with pyromania.